Gravitational waves: a foundational review: Questionable and obscure points

 \subsection{Messing with the perturbation scheme}

-The next step of the standard approach is to compute the energy and momentum transported by these linear waves.
-The common procedure is to make use of the second-order energy-momentum pseudo-current \cite{all}.\footnote{The problem of the non-localizability of the energy and momentum of the gravitational field is not relevant for the present discussion, and will not be considered here.} The argument used to justify this procedure is that this is similar to the electromagnetic wave, which in spite of being linear, its energy-momentum tensor is quadratic in the field variables.
-However, this is a misleading argument.
-In fact, as discussed in Section~\ref{non}, the linearity of Maxwell equation does not impose any restriction on the (quadratic) energy-momentum tensor of the electromagnetic field, which can then be used to compute the energy and momentum transported by electromagnetic waves.
-In the gravitational case, on the other hand, the linearity of the first-order gravitational field equation (\ref{dH1}) restricts the gravitational energy-momentum current to be {\em linear}, and consequently to vanish at this order.
-A quadratic energy-momentum pseudotensor can only appear in orders higher than one.
-This is the case, for example, of the second-order gravitational field equation~(\ref{dH2}) below, where $t^\my_a$ represents the second-order gravitational energy-momentum pseudotensor.
-It must, for this reason, represent the energy and momentum transported by second-order gravitational waves.
-The simultaneous use of quantities belonging to different orders of the perturbation scheme constitutes a clear violation of the method itself, and is for this reason physically and mathematically unacceptable.
+One of the main problems of the standard approach is the computation of the energy and momentum transported by linear gravitational waves.
+Since the first-order energy-momentum pseudo-current vanishes, the usual procedure is to make use of the second-order energy-momentum pseudo-current \cite{all}.
+The argument used to justify such procedure is that this is similar to the electromagnetic wave, which despite being linear, its energy-momentum tensor is quadratic in the field variables.
+However, as discussed in Section~\ref{non}, this is a misleading argument.
+The reason is that the linearity of Maxwell equation means that electromagnetic waves are unable to transport its own source, that is, electric charge.
+On the other hand, the linearity of the first-order gravitational field equation means that gravitational waves are unable to transport its own source, that is, energy and momentum.
+In fact, the linearity of the first-order gravitational field equation restricts the energy-momentum current to be {\em linear}, and consequently to vanish at this order.
+A quadratic (non-vanishing) energy-momentum pseudotensor can only appear in orders higher than one.
+This is the case, for example, of the second-order gravitational field equation~(\ref{dH2}) below, where $t^\my_a$ represents the second-order gravitational energy-momentum pseudotensor. {\em We arrive then at the surrealistic situation in which gravitational waves are assumed to be given by the solutions to the first-order gravitational field equation (\ref{dH1}), whilst the energy and momentum they transport are computed in terms of the energy-momentum current appearing in the second-order field equation~(\ref{dH2})}.
+It is obvious that this tensor represents the energy and momentum transported by second-order gravitational waves---and not by first-order waves, as usually assumed.
+The concomitant use of quantities belonging to different orders of the perturbation scheme constitutes a clear violation of the perturbation method itself, being unacceptable from any point of view.